 Don’t panic.
 If it’s just not a project you can squeeze in for this fall there are still some steps you can take to protect your home.
 First, do an assessment of your home and note any key concerns.
 Any bare wood should be protected with primer prior to the winter.
 If you have rotten boards and can replace them, do so and prime them to seal it all in.
 If you have any old paint hanging around the garage or basement and can do some touch ups it may be worth it just to make sure nothing sees any further damage.
 The idea is just to prevent any further deterioration of the exterior surfaces.
 Something else that can help is to get a paint estimate.
 Why?
 Well, you’ll probably want to budget for your paint project so getting an idea of pricing can help prepare you for a next year expense.
 Some paint companies also offer discounts for getting on their spring production calendar.
 If you’re not sure, just ask!

-If you have any other questions be sure to check out our other blog posts and our FAQ page for more information.
+If you have any other questions about painting your homes exterior be sure to check out our other blog posts and our FAQ page for more information.
 You can also call us directly at (720) 370-3063.